-- Alternative or herbal remedies: Chamomile, ginger, and peppermint teas – which are all clear, non-caffeinated fluids – have calming effects on the gut.
-Preparations that include marshmallow root and slippery elm have been found to reduce inflammation in the gut.
+- Complementary or herbal remedies: Chamomile, ginger, and peppermint teas – which are all clear, non-caffeinated fluids – calm the gut.
+Preparations that include slippery elm have been found to reduce inflammation in the gut.

 - Prescription medications: Your provider may prescribe medications based on the cause of your diarrhea (e.g., antibiotics for diarrhea caused by bacterial infection).
 Some prescription antidiarrheal drugs include: Lomotil (diphenoxylate and atropine), and Sandostatin (octreotide).
 Loperamide, which is available in several over-the-counter forms, is also available in prescription strength.

-In December of 2012, the US Food and Drug Administration (FDA) approved a new drug for treating non-infectious diarrhea in people living with HIV and taking HIV drugs.
-This new prescription drug is called Fulyzaq (crofelemer), which was shown to reduce the number of watery bowel movements among HIV+ participants in a clinical trial.
-The most common side effects from taking Fulyzaq were upper respiratory infections, cough, and gas.
+In December 2012, the US Food and Drug Administration (FDA) approved a new drug for treating non-infectious diarrhea in people living with HIV and taking HIV drugs.
+This new prescription drug is called Fulyzaq (crofelemer).
+A clinical trial showed that it reduces the number of watery bowel movements among people living with HIV.
+Its most common side effects were upper respiratory infections, cough, and gas.

 Over the counter medications

 - Pepto-Bismol or Kaopectate (bismuth subsalicylate)

-- Imodium AD (loperamide), Kaopectate 1-D (bismuth subsalicylate), or Maalox (calcium carbonate +/- magnesium +/- aluminum +/-simethicone )
+- Imodium AD (loperamide) or Maalox (calcium carbonate +/- magnesium +/- aluminum +/-simethicone )

 - L-glutamine: 10 to 30 grams per day.
 This supplement is often helpful if your diarrhea is caused by HIV drugs.
 You may want to try mixing the powder in juice or applesauce several times a day.